 6. God had promised that through Isaac, Abraham’s descendants would be called in Genesis 17:19.

 7. But now, God commanded him to sacrifice his son.

 8. By faith, Abraham reconciled God’s promise with God’s command.

 Hebrews 11:17-19, By faith Abraham, when he was tested, offered up Isaac; and he who had received the promises was offering up his only begotten son; it was he to whom it was said, “In Isaac your descendants shall be called.”
 He considered that God is able to raise men even from the dead; from which he also received him back as a type.

-ILLUS – During a trying season while working in China as a missionary, Hudson Taylor wrote to his wife words that reflected faith that had been tested by trials and yet was anchored in firm in Christ, “We have twenty-five cents – and all the promises of God.”
+ILLUS – During a trying season while working in China, Hudson Taylor wrote to his wife words that reflected a faith that had been tested by trials and yet was anchored in firm in Christ, “We have twenty-five cents – and all the promises of God.”

 Genesis 22:1-8 New American Standard Bible (NASB)